Experiential training for intensive,

-We are offering six internships in 2019/20.
-There will be two intakes :
+We are offering nine internships in 2020/2021.
+There will be three intakes :

-Other activities will include seedling production, compost making, chipping bamboo for mulch, setting up irrigation, hand watering, weeding, direct sowing by hand and using a Jang seeder, use of various small-farm appropriate tools, packing produce boxes and assisting at our local market from time to time.
+Other activities will include seedling production, compost making, fruit tree pruning, chipping bamboo for mulch, setting up irrigation, hand watering, weeding, direct sowing by, use of various small-farm appropriate tools, packing produce boxes and assisting at our local market from time to time.

 We are developing Standard Operating Procedures (SOP’s) as part of the training and as back up to initial instruction.